Tooth Extractions & Oral Surgery – West Palm Beach, FL

 - Erupted in a manner that is interfering with the proper alignment of the patient’s bite

-You have the option of having the teeth removed in our office under local anesthesia and nitrous oxide sedation and/or anti-anxiety medications, or you can be referred to a trusted oral surgeon.
+You have the option of having the teeth removed in our dental office under local anesthesia and nitrous oxide sedation and/or anti-anxiety medications, or you can be referred to a trusted oral surgeon.

 To learn more about tooth extractions and the various oral surgery treatments we offer, please contact us today.
 If you have already had one of these procedures, be sure to look at our post-op instructions here.